Julianna Di Giacomo: Life and career

 In 2010 Di Giacomo returned to the Met as Lina in Stiffelio and Leonora in Il trovatore in 2010.
 In December 2010 she performed the world premiere of Thomas Pasatieri's Bel Canto Songs for the George London Foundation Recital Series at the Morgan Library.
 In 2011 he returned to the Caramoor Festival to perform Mathilde in Rossini's Guillaume Tell and portrayed Madame Lidoine in Dialogues of the Carmelites at the Pittsburgh Opera.

-In 2012 Di Giacomo made her first appearance with the Los Angeles Opera as Donna Anna to Ildebrando D'Arcangelo's Don Giovanni under conductor Placido Domingo.
+In 2012 Di Giacomo made her first appearance with the Los Angeles Opera as Donna Anna to Ildebrando D'Arcangelo's Don Giovanni under conductor Plácido Domingo.
 That same year she made her debut at the Teatro dell'Opera di Roma in the title role of Bellini's Norma and sang the title role in Giacomo Puccini's Suor Angelica at the Teatro Real in Madrid.
 In 2013 she made her debut at the Opéra-Comique as Rozenn in Édouard Lalo's Le roi d'Ys.

-In 2014 Di Giacomo made her debut with the New York Philharmonic as the soprano soloist in Beethoven's Symphony No. 9; a work she had performed a year earlier with the Vienna Philharmonic.
+In 2014 Di Giacomo made her debut with the New York Philharmonic as the soprano soloist in Beethoven's Symphony No. 9, a work she had performed a year earlier with the Vienna Philharmonic.
 Also in 2014, she made her debut at the San Francisco Opera as Amelia in Un ballo in maschera, appeared at the Hollywood Bowl as Nedda in Pagliacci with the Los Angeles Philharmonic, and portrayed Desdemona in Otello at the Teatro Massimo.

 In May 2015 Di Giacomo portrayed the title role in Verdi's Luisa Miller at the Teatro di San Carlo.
 In June 2015 she portrayed Leonora for her debut with the Cincinnati Opera.
 In October/November 2015 she is scheduled to sing Desdemona in Verdi's Otello at the Teatro de la Maestranza.

 In March/April 2016 she sang the role of Leonora in a semi-staged performance with the San Antonio Opera and the San Antonio Symphony.

 Other opera companies Di Giacomo has performed with during her career include the Arizona Opera, the Municipal Theatre of Santiago, the Opéra national de Montpellier, and the Teatro Petruzzelli.